All Episodes

 Now I'm in, right?

-You're gonna hit query.
+You're going to hit query.

-Last name, first name, Robert.
+Last name, Burt's name, Roberts.

-It's Sylvester, but just for and uh easy purposes, we're gonna do it all first name and last name.
+Okay, we know the middle name here, Sylvester, but just for easy purposes, we're going to do it off first name and last name.

 Now, this is a fairly common name.

-So look at all the people that come back, but we know his middle name.
+So, look at all the people that come back, but we know his middle name.

-Kelly Robert Sylvester, defendant.
+So, here we go: Kelly Robert Sylvester, defendant.

-Oh, looks like a plaintiff.
+Oh, looks like the plaintiff.

 Let's look at this one.

-And this is the complaint that they because he said that they got him on suicide watch.
+And this is the complaint that they because he said that they got him on Suicide Watch.

-So this case just literally got filed.
+So, this case just literally got filed.

 This is what I was telling you earlier.